Youssef-Atef-20/E-Commerce/README.md

 This project was developed by students as part of their learning journey within the Digital Egypt Pioneers Initiative (DEPI).

-It demonstrates practical full-stack development skills including frontend design, backend APIs, authentication, admin management, payment integration, and loyalty system implementation.
+It demonstrates practical full-stack development skills including frontend design, backend APIs, authentication, admin management, payment integration, and loyalty system implementation

-npm install
-npm run dev